fperron-kt88/fx-portfolio/_posts/2024-12-20-vault-oddball-chute-a-neige.md

 Grip pliers!
 Not so much for your blower.

-In all applicability, after finding a geometry that made sense with the actual chute that I already had, all was left what to ensure that the selected $h$ and $P_2$ would prevent the kink angle between $g$ and $h$ to reverse, sending the last flap in the air and the operator in a state of surprise ;-)
+In all applicability, after finding a geometry that made sense with the actual chute that I already had, all was left was to ensure that the selected $h$ and $P_2$ would prevent the kink angle between $g$ and $h$ to reverse, sending the last flap in the air and the operator in a state of surprise ;-)